 Sometimes the smallest little things can make the biggest difference in your business.
 Separate bank accounts for personal and business expenses is important.
 But, as I’ve always said, we don’t give tax advice.
 Speak to your accountant.

-Just the (Legal) Tip No. 12 - Why you need worker's compensation insurance
+Legal Tip Tuesday No. 12 – Why you need worker’s compensation insurance

 Besides being the law, if you have employees, having worker’s compensation insurance is a must!
 It’s probably one of the best investments you can make in yourself and your business.
 Protect your employees and protect your business.Most states are going to have a requirement on your business to have worker’s compensation.
 If you don’t have it you can face significant fines, and in some circumstances, criminal or civil liability.

-Just the (Legal) Tip No. 13 - Types of Bankruptcy
+Legal Tip Tuesday No. 13 – Types of Bankruptcy

 Holly Benham talks about the different types of bankruptcy.
 No business owner hopes he or she has to evaluate the need for bankruptcy.
 But the information you gain will be invaluable.
 It’s important to learn what happens when an individual or business declares bankruptcy and how it will affect your business moving forward.
 There are Chapter 7 and Chapter 13 bankruptcies.

-Just the (Legal) Tip No. 14 - Alternatives to Bankruptcy
+Legal Tip Tuesday No. 14 – Alternatives to Bankruptcy

 Holly Benham is at it again.
 She can’t seem to get enough of the camera.
 In this episode of Just the (Legal) Tip, she talks about alternatives to bankruptcy.
 Business can be tough, but don’t fret, there’s always a solution.
 Debt settlement is a great alternative to actually filing for bankruptcy.
 Keep this in mind if you don’t have enough assets to make a bankruptcy feasible to you.

-Just the (Legal) Tip No. 15 - The FTC wants YOU to be accountable!
+Legal Tip Tuesday No. 15 – The FTC wants YOU to be accountable!

 If you are an online influencer, run an online business or mention products in your videos, the Federal Trade Commission (FTC) is going to hold you accountable for the information you disclose.
 Truth in advertising applies to all media, including social media.
 Compensation for a positive review affects the credibility of your endorsement.
 The FTC is going to hold you accountable.

-Just the (Legal) Tip No. 16 - 5 reasons why you shouldn't wait to protect your intellectual property
+Legal Tip Tuesday No. 16 – 5 reasons why you shouldn’t wait to protect your intellectual property

 The best time to protect your intellectual property (IP) is immediately when you can afford it.
 5 reasons you need to do it now: Assess the availability of your mark; establish a protectable legal interest; build you brand awareness; your mark has value; it allows you to grow into new markets and grow your market share.